newjersey/njwds/README.md

 - Run `npm run grove:build` to build the assets into the `dist/` directory

-### Build the component library

-- Run `npm run build-docs` to build the [Fractal](https://fractal.build/) component gallery for reviewing the component documentation.
-(This command also copies the `dist` directory to `/public` to be served as static assets for the Fractal site.)

 ### View component library locally or development

 #### Start the local development server